Art is how I process and reflect upon the world.

 For more, see: my body of work, artist statement, the Firefly Beacon app, and my recent Artist Spotlight in Boston Hassle.

-For more, see: my web projects portfolio, skills overview, and .
+For more, see: my web projects portfolio, skills overview, . and résumé (PDF)recent guest article on Learn to Code With Me.

 I currently work at the Museum of Science, Boston.
 Earlier — through MIT’s Undergraduate Research Opportunities Program (UROP) — I helped produce installations with visiting artists and faculty.